 Derivatives, such as interest rate swaps, cross-currency swaps and foreign exchange swaps are used for hedging purposes as part of the Group's risk management strategy.
-In addition, the Group acquired, at fair value, certain derivatives associated with the loans acquired from the Participating Institutions.
 The Group does not enter into derivatives for proprietary trading purposes.

 The Group's policy is to hedge its foreign currency exposure through the use of currency derivatives.
-Interest rate risk on debt issued by the Group is hedged using interest rate swaps.
-Interest rate risk on performing borrower derivatives acquired from the Participating Institutions is hedged using interest rate swaps.